Kaz14bypasser/Kaz-Bot-Bypasser-Get-Key/README.md

-Người thực thi bỏ qua Discord Bot
+## Executor Bypass Discord Bot

-Bước 1) Cài đặt Mở bảng điều khiển của bạn, điều hướng đến thư mục chứa các tệp bot và thực hiện lệnh sau:
+Step 1) Installation
+Open your console, navigate to the folder containing the bot files, and execute the following command:

-npm cài đặt discord.js@13 axios @discordjs/rest
+npm install discord.js@13 axios @discordjs/rest

-npm cài đặt discord.js node-fetch@2
+npm install discord.js node-fetch@2

-Bước 2) Thiết lập mã thông báo
+## Step 2) Token Setup

-Điền mã thông báo của bot: const token = "YOUR_BOT_TOKEN_HERE";
+Fill in the bot's token: const token = "YOUR_BOT_TOKEN_HERE";

-Bước 3) Thiết lập ID khách hàng/ID người dùng
+## Step 3) Client ID/User ID Setup

-Điền ID khách hàng hoặc ID người dùng của bot: const clientid = "YOUR_CLIENT_ID_HERE";
+Fill in the bot's client ID or user ID: const clientid = "YOUR_CLIENT_ID_HERE";

-Bước 4) Khóa API
+## Step 4) API Key
-Nhận khóa Api miễn phí trong https://discord.gg/EXa6pbQCnH và hỏi wmnd để có danh sách trắng.
-Sau khi được đưa vào danh sách trắng, hãy chạy /get-api-key trong máy chủ để lấy khóa Api của bạn. const apikey = "APIKEYHERE";

-Bước 8) Được thực hiện bằng chân trang nhúng (Tùy chọn) Thay đổi văn bản hiển thị ở chân trang của tin nhắn nhúng: const madeby = "YOUR_NAME";

-Bước 9) Lưu và chạy
-Lưu các thay đổi bạn đã thực hiện vào index.js và chạy bot:
+Get An Api Key For Free In https://discord.gg/EXa6pbQCnH And Ask wmnd For Whitelist.
+After Whitelisted Run /get-api-key In Server For Your Api Key. const apikey = "APIKEYHERE";

+## Step 8) Made By Embed Footer (Optional)
+Change the text displayed in the footer of embed messages: const madeby = "YOUR_NAME";

+## Step 9) Save and Run
+Save the changes you made to index.js and run the bot:

-nút index.js
+node index.js

-Bước 9) Lệnh Bot
+## Step 9) Bot Command
-Lệnh tương tác với bot là /fluxus /delta /hydrogen /vegax.
+The command to interact with the bot is /fluxus /delta /hydrogen /vegax.

-TÍN DỤNG ĐỂ BỎ QUA ĐỂ CÓ API NHANH CHÓNG VÀ MIỄN PHÍ https://discord.gg/UU2Kj7U85w
+## CREDITS TO BYPASSI FOR FAST AND FREE API
+https://discord.gg/UU2Kj7U85w